2024 Queensland state election: Campaign

 On 26 September Miles suggested Labor would consider introducing a cap of 10% on the amount rent can increase each year.
 Miles subsequently came under pressure by property industry lobbyists to rule out the policy, with Queensland Greens MP, Amy MacMahon commenting “Make no mistake, the only reason Labor is finally considering something they've opposed for years is because they're under massive pressure from the Greens this election,”.
 Support for rent caps was expressed by social housing peak body Queensland Shelter.

 A YouGov poll commissioned by the Queensland Greens published by Seven News on 2 October and the Courier Mail 3 October indicated 54% of Queenslanders polled supported rent increases being capped at 1% annually, with 60% of Labor voters, 44% of LNP voters and 70% of Greens voters supporting the policy.

 A leaders debate was held on the 3rd of October broadcast by Channel 9, 4BC radio and the Brisbane Times.
 An online reader poll with 64,000 votes conducted by the Brisbane Times declared opposition Leader David Crisafulli won the debate with 57% of the vote.

 Miles and Crisafulli ruled out introducing a rent cap during the leaders debate.

-In 2 October 2024, Labor's Miles announced a policy of a state-owned energy retailer.
+On 2 October 2024, Labor's Miles announced a policy of a state-owned energy retailer.
 On 13 October 2024, Labor announced a policy of Free school meals.

 A second leaders debate between the LNP and ALP leaders was held on the 16th of October.

-A final leaders debate between the ALP and LNP leaders was hosted by Sky News and The Courier-Mail People’s Forum on 22 October.
+A final leaders debate between the ALP and LNP leaders was hosted by Sky News and The Courier-Mail People's Forum on 22 October.
 The debate consisted of 100 undecided voters picked by YouGov, who would then be chosen to ask questions to the leaders.
 The results of the debate are as follows: 39% Miles, 35% Crisafulli, and 26% still undecided.